 Based on the space you’ve carved out in your niche, you can add value to corporates in exchange for taking a load off your scaling needs.
 This could prove beneficial in increasing reach and cutting acquisition costs.

 FinTech companies are under tremendous pressure to understand and comply with government regulations.
 When there’s a breach in compliance, it can lead to major trust issues from the end-users, not to mention the struggle with the government.

 “According to a survey by PwC, 82% of people believe the government should regulate the data used by companies, and 80% agree that government regulations are crucial for protecting customer information.”

 With customers stressing the importance of compliance, it is essential for companies to be on top of it.

 Government regulations are in place to protect the customers.
 So, companies must ensure that their transactions and operations are well within the observations.
 And one of the best ways to do that is to hire a legal consultant.

 This consultant can help ensure that you’re following all the regulations and keep you informed about any new regulation updates.
 The consultant can also sit in for new features or product developments and advise the team on the rules.

 For US FinTech companies, here are some of the regulatory laws and institutions that need to be followed:

 You should also comply with the European Union’s GDPR if you have customers from Europe.

-FinTech apps are growing in number and competition is becoming intense.
-While there are so many challenges, you can turn them around into an advantage with a few purposeful strategies.
+FinTech apps are growing in number, and competition is becoming intense.
+While there are many challenges, you can turn them into an advantage with a few purposeful strategies.
 It is vital to stay on top of your customer requirements, security features, and regulations to register that initial success and make way for scaling and keep providing the best user experience.